rackspace/php-opencloud/docs/userguide/Networking/USERGUIDE.md

 [ [Get the executable PHP script for this example](/samples/Networking/list-ports.php) ]

-### Get port
+### Get a port

 You can retrieve a specific port by using that port's ID, as shown in the following example:

 ```php
 $port = $networkingService->getPort('75906d20-6625-11e4-9803-0800200c9a66');